Speak to a qualified cancer nurse

 What is breast cancer?

-Breast cancer is the abnormal growth of the cells lining the breast ducts or lobules.
-These abnormal cells have the potential to spread to other parts of the body.
+Breast cancer is the abnormal growth of cells in the breast.
+It usually starts in the lining of the breast ducts or lobules, and can grow into cancerous (malignant) tumours.
 Most breast cancers are found when they are invasive.
-This means the cancer has spread from the breast ducts or lobules into the surrounding breast tissue.
+This means that the cancer has spread from the breast ducts or lobules into the surrounding breast tissue.
 Invasive breast cancer can be early, locally advanced or advanced (metastatic).
+Advanced breast cancer is when cancer cells have spread (metastasised) outside the breast to other parts of the body.
+This information covers early and locally advanced breast cancer only.

-What are the different types of breast conditions?
+What are the different types of breast conditions and breast cancers?

 Non-invasive breast conditions

+These are precancerous conditions where the cells look like cancer cells but have not invaded nearby tissues.
 Also called carcinoma in situ.
-These are a precancerous condition where the cells look like cancer cells, but have not invaded nearby tissues.

-There are two main types of invasive breast cancer.
-They are named after the area of the breast they start in.
+Invasive means that the cancer cells have grown and spread into the surrounding tissue.
+The two main types of invasive breast cancer are named after the breast area that they start in.

-If invasive breast cancer spreads beyond the breast tissue and nearby lymph nodes, it is called advanced or metastatic breast cancer.
-For more information about metastatic breast cancer, call Cancer Council 13 11 20, or visit bcna.org.au or canceraustralia.gov.au.
+If invasive breast cancer spreads beyond the breast tissue and the nearby lymph nodes it is called advanced or metastatic breast cancer.
+For more information, call Cancer Council 13 11 20, or visit bcna.org.au or canceraustralia.gov.au.

 How common is breast cancer?